2022–2023 Brazilian election protests: Novo Progresso riots

-Apparent Nazi salute during protests
+Salute similar to the Nazi salute during protests

-On November 2, in the blockade carried out on the SC-163 highway, in São Miguel do Oeste, Santa Catarina, the protesters held a solemn moment to celebrate the Brazilian National Anthem, during which they made gestures similar to the Nazi salute.
+On 2 November, in the blockade carried out on the SC-163 highway, in São Miguel do Oeste, Santa Catarina, the protesters held a solemn moment to celebrate the Brazilian National Anthem, during which they made gestures similar to the Nazi salute.
 Videos of the event were widely shared, and caused numerous reactions of astonishment and condemnation.
 The state of Santa Catarina has already registered a large expansion of neo-Nazi groups in recent years.
 Earlier that year, in an operation carried out in October, members of the neo-Nazi group Nova SS de SC (New SS of Santa Catarina) were arrested.
 The group had melee weapons, handcrafts and 3D printers intended for the manufacture of weapons.
 The current deputy governor of the state, and elected federal deputy, Daniela Reinehr, is the daughter of Altair Reinehr, a notorious propagator of Nazi ideas, which the parliamentarian refuses to publicly condemn.
 A letter was later sent to the Federal Police to investigate the threats that Reinehr began to suffer after the act.

 The German Embassy issued a note saying that the gesture was an "attack against Brazilian democracy".
 The Israeli Embassy also issued a note saying that it was concerned about the action and asked the authorities to take the necessary measures.
 The State Public Ministry and the Prosecutor's Office of Santa Catarina launched an investigation into the case.
 However, it had already informed, in a preliminary investigation, that it does not see the practice of crime, and claimed that the gesture was only an "oath to the flag".